guidovezzoni/BingeWorthyShows2/README.md

 * Data level based on repository pattern - which can be easily extended to support multiple levels of cache
 * Domain with the UseCase
-* Presentation based on MVVM and observables: AndroidX ViewModel and LiveData
+* Presentation based on MVVM and observables: AndroidX ViewModel and RxJava3

 Code is fully in Kotlin, auto-formatted from the IDE, and most of lint/detekt warnings have been addressed during the development

-Most classes have been unit tested as example of the different situation: JUnit 5, Mockk, Test utilities for coroutines and livedata
+Most classes have been unit tested as example of the different situation: JUnit 5, Mockk, Test utilities for coroutines and RxJava

 # Highlights about the  implementation